ninuolawale-1/azure-sentinel-soc-homelab/README.md

 <img width="700" src="docs/images/attack-map-36hr.png" alt="Screenshot: Sentinel Workbook attack map after 36 hours of honeypot exposure"/>

-A second, single-IP drill-down query was also built for investigating a specific attacker's full activity once flagged from the map.

 ---

 ## Timeline of Build Events